Quantifying Label-Induced Bias in Large Language Model Self- and Cross-Evaluations: Related Work

 \section{Related Work}

 Bias in automated language model evaluation has garnered growing attention in recent years.
-One line of inquiry emphasizes the self-preference bias exhibited by LLMs when they evaluate content produced by themselves.
-For instance, Panickssery et al. demonstrate that LLMs not only favor their own outputs but also possess a measurable self-recognition capability models that can better identify their own text tend to exhibit stronger self-preference [5].
-Similarly, Wataoka et al. propose a quantitative metric for this effect and show high-performing models exhibit greater self-favoritism tied to familiarity, such as lower perplexity [6].
+Research on self-preference bias shows that LLMs favor their own outputs, with models demonstrating measurable self-recognition capabilities that correlate with stronger self-favoritism [5], [6].